kyrikakis/kube-cluster-ansible/README.md

 #### Notes:
 * Not tested using nodes (minions) yet, except master as minion. (to be continued)
 * On a relative slow connection it will need about 20 minutes for downloading all docker images.
+* If you want to access k8s cluster securely copy the `/etc/kubernetes/kubelet.conf` file from master node to `~/.kube/config` on your local machine (of course you need to install `kubectl` locally), then you can access your cluster with `kubectl proxy`